syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Load-More.md

 ---
 # Load More

-The SfDataGrid allows enabling `LoadMore` option by setting the [SfDataGrid.AllowLoadMore](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowLoadMore.html) property to `true`, and by setting the [SfDataGrid.LoadMoreCommand](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~LoadMoreCommand.html) property.
-When `LoadMore` is enabled, the control provides an option to load a subset of data to its data source at runtime using the [LoadMoreView](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.LoadMoreView.html).
+The data grid enables `LoadMore` option when the [SfDataGrid.AllowLoadMore](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowLoadMore.html) property is set to `true`, and also by setting the [SfDataGrid.LoadMoreCommand](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~LoadMoreCommand.html) property.
+When `LoadMore` is enabled, the control loads a subset of data to its data source at runtime using [LoadMoreView](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.LoadMoreView.html).

-When the grid reaches maximum offset while scrolling down, an interactive load more view is displayed in view.
-On tapping the load more view, it triggers a command to add more data to the data source of the grid at runtime.
+When the grid reaches maximum offset while scrolling down, an interactive load more view is displayed.
+Tapping the load more view triggers a command to add more data to the data source of the grid at runtime.

-## LoadMoreCommand
+## Load more command

-The SfDataGrid allows loading records to its data source at runtime by triggering an `ICommand` binded to the `SfDataGrid.LoadMoreCommand` property.
-When tapping the load more view, if the `CanExecute` of the `ICommand` returns `true`, this command triggered to load the records at runtime.
+The data grid load records to its data source at runtime by triggering an `ICommand` bound to the `SfDataGrid.LoadMoreCommand` property.
+When the load more view is tapped, the `CanExecute` of the `ICommand` returns `true`, and this command is triggered to load the records at runtime.

-Set the [SfDataGrid.IsBusy](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~IsBusy.html) property to `true` before loading the items to notify the grid, that more items are loaded to it.
-Set the property to `false` after loading the items to the grid.
-When loading the items, alter the time for the `LoadMore` animation from the sample by setting a delay based on the requirement.
+Set the [SfDataGrid.IsBusy](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~IsBusy.html) property to `true` before loading items to notify the grid that more items are to be loaded.
+Set the property to `false` after loading items to the grid.
+When loading items, alter the time for the `LoadMore` animation from the sample by setting a delay based on the requirement.

 To enable and load items at runtime, follow the code example: